 Empower communities, especially those that have been historically disenfranchised by public policy, to become active participants in this process

 We invite New York City community groups, non-profits, design firms, advocates, activists, public agencies, and individuals across the five boroughs to submit proposals for research, design, and planning projects to unlock the potential of NYC’s shared spaces in ways that can improve health outcomes for everyone, but especially for communities who have been historically marginalized or under resourced.

 Projects may be site-specific but must have the potential to change the way we develop and manage public space citywide and or influence the way we practice design.
 An independent jury will choose between two to four proposals to become Design Trust projects.

-Please complete your statement of interest by May 24, 2021.
+Please complete your statement of interest by Friday May 28, 2021 by 5pm.
 Information about the SOI can be found here.

 The Design Trust will notify groups that have been selected to submit full proposals by email and will provide more detailed information about what needs to be included in that proposal at that time.
 The full proposal will include a project abstract, project description, budget and resource information, a schedule, and letters of support.